 Always be careful with what you post on Facebook, Twitter, Instagram, etc. It is standard practice for insurance adjusters and attorneys to look into your social media accounts to find things that could help their case and hurt yours.
 They can do this without your knowledge and permission, so always err on the side of caution when it comes to social media.
 Don’t write or share anything about your accidents or injuries.
 Make sure your family members don’t post anything about your accident on social media as well, for these can be sought out as well and used against you later.

 - Talking About Your Case You should not talk about the case to the other driver, their insurance company, or their lawyer.
 Anything you say to them can give them ammunition if the case comes to court.
 And it is possible they will attempt baiting you into a response that you won’t want on record.
 In particular, avoid saying you are fine when they ask.
 Many injuries, such as whiplash, are not immediately noticeable and may take days after the accident to surface.
 In short, don’t volunteer any information about your injuries or damage to your vehicle that isn’t obvious.

 - Not Seeking Treatment for Injuries

 Speaking of whiplash, some injuries don’t reveal themselves immediately following an accident.
 Concussions and whiplash are the two most common, but there are others.
-By not seeking immediate medical attention for a car accident in Colorado Springs, you not only put your health at risk, but you could also be putting your case at risk.
+By not seeking immediate medical attention for a car accident in Colorado, you not only put your health at risk, but you could also be putting your case at risk.
 If you don’t treat your injuries, an insurer or attorney can argue that you were not hurt.
 You are supposed to seek treatment within a reasonable amount of time, so going to your doctor as soon as you can is the best option, even if you think you are fine.
 Then be sure to follow your doctor’s orders appropriately, both to ensure that you recover and so your injuries are properly documented.

 - Not Being Prepared for an Independent Medical Examination